-Budweiser is the undisputed champion in the US beer market, but it cannot afford to rest on its laurels, given the increasingly aggressive marketing of rival brewers, as well as competition from other alcoholic beverages.
+Budweiser is still the undisputed champion in the US beer market, but it cannot afford to rest on its laurels, given the increasingly aggressive marketing of rival brewers, the surge in popularity of imported and craft beers, and also competition from other alcoholic beverages.
 The brand's marketing profile is another distinct asset, the result of a string of unconventional and highly memorable campaigns.
-Budweiser's main weakness is its inconsistent performance in global markets, partly the result of the Budvar trademark dispute.
+Budweiser's biggest weakness is its inconsistent performance in global markets, partly the result of the Budvar trademark dispute.
 However the brand has a good head start in China.
 Volumes there are still small, but they have possibility to eclipse Budweiser's sales in other international markets by the end of the decade.

-One path is international sports sponsorship.
-Budweiser became a sponsor of the US Olympic Team in 1984, the year of the Los ANgeles Games.
-Two years later it became the "official" beer of the FIFA World Cup since 1986, and a major recurring headline sponsor, most recently in 2014 in Brazil.
+One path is sponsorship.
+Budweiser became a sponsor of the US Olympic Team in 1984, the year of the Los Angeles Games.
+Two years later it became the "official" beer of the FIFA World Cup since 1986, and a major recurring headline sponsor, including in 2018 in Russia.
 In 2011 it became the first American brand to sponsor the UK's FA Cup football tournament.
 That mirrored an existing dominance in the US, where Bud Light is the official beer of the NFL (now until 2022) as well as the sponsor of 28 of the 32 NFL teams, and also of CBS network broadcast coverage of Thursday night games.
 It also has a strong presence in Major League Baseball.
-The FA Cup sponsorship arrangement was renewed for a further three years in 2015, and Bud will continue to partner the FIFA World Cup until at least 2022.
+In 2015, Budweiser became the official beer of the FA Cup until 2018, at which point it will also replace Carlsberg as the main sponsor of the England national team.
+Bud will continue to partner the FIFA World Cup until at least 2022.
 However the US Olympics partnership finally came to an end in 2016 after 32 years.

 In 2012, the group began extending Bud's sponsorship into music as well with the launch of the nationwide Music First programme of live events, and sponsorship arrangements with Jay-Z and Justin Timberlake.
 That was followed in 2013 by a global partnership with Rihanna covering 85 countries worldwide.
 Lady Gaga joined the portfolio in 2016.